Hungarian Pride parade ban: 2025 Pécs Pride

 The fifth Pécs Pride was held on 4 October by Diverse Youth Network starting from Kossuth Square.
 The path of the march was kept secret.
-Around six Sixty-Four Counties Youth Movement (HVIM) supporters were blocking the parade with a placard stating "Stop LGBTQ" in the beginning; they were pushed away by police officers after their refusal to move.
+Around six Sixty-Four Counties Youth Movement (HVIM) supporters were blocking the parade with a banner stating "Stop LGBTQ" in the beginning; they were pushed away by police officers after their refusal to move.
 A counter-protestor was hitting attendees with a bottle, broke a Pride flag, and knocked the banner out of the march leaders' hands; he was arrested by the police while trying to flee.
 Other counter-protestors were either asked to leave or were isolated by the police.
 Multiple opposition politicians were present, including the city's mayor, Attila Péterffy.
 Speeches were made at Tettye by Péterffy, main organizer Géza Buzás-Hábel, László Upor, three European politicians, and others.
 There were between seven and eight thousand people attending the parade.
 Some attendees were fined for not removing their masks covering their faces.
 (Note: The law on assembly considers covering the face to be a violation of the restrictions ensuring the peaceful nature of assemblies.)
 Twenty-eight people were identified by the police; procedures were started against four.

-On 28 October, Buzás-Hábel was interrogated by the police as a suspect.
+In October, Buzás-Hábel was interrogated by the police as a suspect.
 A demonstration in support of him was held in front of the police station with around seventy people attending.
+In February 2026, Buzás-Hábel was indicted by the prosecution for violating the freedom of association and assembly.
+In March, Buzás-Hábel's case was suspended and the court turned to the Constitutional Court, similarly to Karácsony's case.
+In June, the prosecutors dropped the charges against him, citing the landmark Commission v Hungary case from the European Court of Justice.

+Reversal

+Prime Minister Péter Magyar and his party avoided taking a clear stance on LGBTQ rights, drawing criticism from some.
+He said that "everyone can live with, and love, whomever they want, as long as they do not violate the laws and do not harm others".

+In April 2026, the European Court of Justice found in the Commission v Hungary landmark case that Hungary seriously violated the fundamental rights of LGBTQ people, "contrary to the very identity of the union".
+On 2 May 2026, Hungary's outgoing prime minister Viktor Orbán said that his government would not implement the ruling.

+Following the 2026 change of government, the police approved the 2026 Budapest Pride parade, stating that "no grounds for prohibiting the assembly arose".
+Furthermore, they issued prescriptive-restrictive orders to three counter-demonstrations, distancing them from the Pride march.
+These decisions reinforce Prime Minister Péter Magyar's pledge of a more liberal approach to LGBTQ rights, although anti-LGBTQ bills passed under Orbán – including this Pride parade ban – have not yet been formally revoked.